 Conducted by Emily Banas on October 27, 2014 at Barbara Nessim's Studio, New York, New York

 Her ingenuity and creativity has drawn her to a wealth of design projects such as designing a line of blouses for Lady Van Heusen, as well as a line of shoes.
 It was also this tenacity that allowed her to become one of the pioneers of computer graphic art, which played an important role in her later work.
-Throughout her career as an artist, Nessim also worked as an educator, working part-time at schools such as the Pratt Institute, The School of Visual Arts, The Fashion Institute of Technology and Parsons School of Design for over 30 years.
+Throughout her career as an artist, Nessim also worked as an educator, working part-time at schools such as the Pratt Institute, The School of Visual Arts, The Fashion Institute of Technology and Parsons School of Design for over thirty years.pencil and paint, to fashion and computers.

 EB: I want to fast forward a little bit and talk about all of the different mediums that you’ve worked in, because you’ve worked in a lot from pencil and paint, to watercolor to computers and in fashion design.
 Did you always seek guidance and formal training in these areas?